 Part 9: Enforcement.
 Conduct that involves the use of college information technology resources to violate a college policy or procedure, or state or federal law, or to violate another’s rights, is a serious abuse subject to limitation or termination of user privileges and appropriate disciplinary action, legal action or both.

-Subpart A: Access Limitations. – Lake Superior College reserves the right to temporarily restrict or prohibit use of its information technology by any user without notice.
+Subpart A: Access Limitations.
+LSC reserves the right to temporarily restrict or prohibit use of its information technology by any user without notice.

-Subpart B: Repeat violations of copyright laws.
-Lake Superior College may permanently deny use of the College’s information technology by any individual determined to be a repeat violator of copyright laws governing Internet use.
+Subpart B: Repeat Violations of Copyright Laws.
+LSC may permanently deny use of the College’s information technology by any individual determined to be a repeat violator of copyright laws governing Internet use.

 Subpart E: Referral to Law Enforcement.
-Under appropriate circumstances, Lake Superior College may refer suspected violations of law to appropriate law enforcement authorities, and provide access to investigative or other data as permitted by law.
+Under appropriate circumstances, LSC may refer suspected violations of law to appropriate law enforcement authorities, and provide access to investigative or other data as permitted by law.

 Date Implemented: October, 2010